 I also serve my vegetarian Scotch broth with kale pistou.
 It’s a great way to brighten up any simple soup.

-This soup will keep fine in the fridge for about 5 days in a sealed container and of course, it freezes well for up to 6 months.
+This winter vegetable soup will keep fine in the fridge for about 5 days in a sealed container and of course, it freezes well for up to 6 months.

 Looking for more hearty soups to see you through the winter months?
 Then check these out before you go;